bioinfodlsu/hiv_hts_pipeline/README.md

 1. aligns the reads to the reference,
 2. performs variant calling, and
-3. queries the HIVDB system for the presence and degree of drug resistance.
+3. queries the HIVDB system for the presence and degree of drug resistance (requires internet connection).

-Currently, the pipeline uses Bowtie2 for Step1, Lofreq for Step 2, and sierrapy for Step 3.
+Currently, the pipeline uses [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) for Step1, [Lofreq](https://dx.doi.org/10.1093%2Fnar%2Fgks918) for Step 2, and [sierrapy](https://github.com/hivdb/sierra-client/tree/master/python) for Step 3.

-It has only been tested upto Step 2.
+This code is under development.
+We hope to test and add more options.

 # Installation
 This pipeline requires the package manager **Conda** and the workflow management system **Snakemake**.
 All other dependencies are handled automatically by Snakemake.

 ### Install Conda
-Download Miniconda3  installer for Linux from  [here](https://docs.conda.io/en/latest/miniconda.html#linux-installers).
+Download Miniconda3  installer for Linux from [here](https://docs.conda.io/en/latest/miniconda.html#linux-installers), or for macOS from [here](https://docs.conda.io/en/latest/miniconda.html#macos-installers)
 Installation instructions are [here](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html).
 Once installation is complete, you can test your Miniconda installation by running:
 ```